USEPA/ATtILA2/README.txt

 Installing ATtILA
 ------------------

-This README provides basic information on installing ATtILA for ArcGIS Pro.
+This README provides basic information on installing ATtILA for ArcGIS Pro using the downloadable zip file available at https://www.epa.gov/enviroatlas/attila-toolbox.
 For more detailed instructions on installing and using custom toolboxes in ArcGIS Pro, please see 'Connect to a toolbox' in ArcGIS Pro's Online Help.
 New users should read through this wiki at least once to familiarize themselves with potential pitfalls associated with spatial data, ArcGIS limitations, or ATtILA for ArcGIS Pro processes.

 REQUIREMENTS:
 -------------